 Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-The image of Jacqueline Kennedy in that pink suit, stained with the blood of her husband, is still seared into the nation's collective memory over fifty years later.
+The image of Jacqueline Kennedy in that pink suit, stained with the blood of her husband, is seared into the nation's collective memory over fifty years after JFK's assassination.

 Dealey Plaza and its Texas Schoolbook Depository remain virtually frozen in time, attracting tens of thousands of visitors each year.
 Artifacts from that day have been displayed throughout the decades including the presidential limo, Governor Connally's blood-soaked shirt and suit, and assassin Lee Harvey Oswald's wallet and jacket.
 However, there is one item that has never been on display and won't be anytime soon, Jackie's iconic pink suit.

-12:30pm.
+12:30 PM.
 Lee Harvey Oswald fired three shots into the President's limousine.
 Three bullets that changed history.
-The Zapuder Film, the only record of the assassination caught on tape, immortalized the moment of the bullets striking the president in the back of the limo.
-It's final few seconds show a terrified Jackie attempting to climb out of the limo as it sped off.
+The Zapruder Film, the only record of the assassination caught on tape, immortalized the moment of the bullets striking the president in the back of the limo.
+Its final few seconds show a terrified Jackie attempting to climb out of the limo as it sped off.